edmyrbatiancila/full-stack-journey/notes/weeks-before-june.md

 - Created a GitHub repo to track my learning: https://github.com/edmyrbatiancila/full-stack-journey

 - I went back to read previous challenges that I did specifically in first challenge that I resolved called 'squareSum'.
 In this challenge I used a for loops which is a very basic one.
 Now I realized that there is a different approach to that by using reduce which is one of the method for arrays.
 After using the reduce I only consume one line of code for the logic.

+- I read again the 2 previous challenges and I can say that I did improve a little bit about looping, arrays, and conditional.
+I was able to combine the logic in a function but still I have a lot to learn for the ready made references or methods that can be use that has a multiple logic.
+For example: reduce(), filter(), map, String(), isInteger() and so on.